-The 100 mg Itroconazole capsules work by preventing fungi from producing a substance called Ergosterol, which is an essential component of fungal cell membranes.
+The 100 mg Itraconazole capsules work by preventing fungi from producing a substance called Ergosterol, which is an essential component of fungal cell membranes.

 These are vital for your survival.
-They prevent unwanted substances from entering the cells and the contents to leak.
+They prevent unwanted substances from entering the cells and the contents from leaking.

 Without Ergosterol, the fungal membrane becomes weak and damaged.
 This kills them and therefore eliminates the infection.

 Before taking Itraconazole, you should read the patient information leaflet that comes in the medication or consult the pharmacist each time the prescription is renewed.